-- Fill out your name, Student ID and the course information (Course number, section, date/time of class) of the course you wish to add or drop. - Remember to use the appropriate section of the form to indicate whether you wish to add or drop the course. - Remember to sign and date the form. - Request an appointment with your mentor to review the form and have it approved by him/her before it is submitted. - Submit the approved form to the Registrar's Office for processing. - Remember the following deadlines when requesting to add/drop a course (not applicable for the Ph.D.
+- Download the form from the Student Portal - Fill out your name, Student ID and the course information (Course number, section, date/time of class) of the course you wish to add or drop. - Remember to use the appropriate section of the form to indicate whether you wish to add or drop the course. - Remember to sign and date the form. - Request an appointment with your mentor to review the form and have it approved by him/her before it is submitted. - Submit the approved form to the Registrar's Office for processing. - Remember the following deadlines when requesting to add/drop a course (not applicable for the Ph.D.
 Program).
 Regular add /drop for the PhD program is set to two days after the start of the classes.